Peter B. Schultz

 - Interregional Research Project #4.
 Meritorious Service Award, 1999.

 My program focuses on the management of insect pests impacting the green industry of Virginia.
-The goals of this program are to improve production practices and reduce degradation of water quality on the Chesapeake Bay watershed.
+The goals of this program are to improve production practices and reduce degradation of water quality in the Chesapeake Bay watershed.
 Program objectives are to: 1) reduce pesticide inputs through improved pest prediction, and 2) support reduced risk and non-chemical alternatives.
-A multi-state research project examines the seasonal biology of ambrosia beetles and development of novel strategies that minimize risk of tree losses to producers of shade and fruit trees.
-Another multi-state research project evaluates the beneficial insect complex of soft scales in urban landscapes and their impact in reducing pesticide usage.
+A multi-state research project examines development of novel strategies that minimize risk of tree losses to producers of shade and fruit trees from ambrosia beetles.
+Another research project is developing new strategies for managing the newly introduced crapemyrtle bark scale including its beneficial insect complex in urban landscapes

 Primary Extension responsibilities are to develop educational programs on pest recognition and the latest IPM information for insect pests of horticultural crops: